rdefa001/knowledbaseTrack.io/ReadMe.txt

      ** How to improve above **
-> Hire more agents for that department
 > Cross train/skill more agents to that department
 > Provided more info on internal blog relating to that department (for other departments to also see).
-> User friendly UI for better UE
+> User friendly UI for better UE / Improve website info

 ====================================//===================================